 How did jovoto first start out and how has it grown since?

 “jovoto started out in Berlin in 2007 with the support of angels in Germany and the USA and has grown organically, aside from a few small investment rounds that were needed to shape our product.
 This strategy led us to profitability early and has granted us the independence to shape our own growth story.”

 How did jovoto find the process of starting up a business, were there any major challenges along the way?

-“We found a niche in Europe running design competitions on our platform that used gamification, prize money and community guiding to drive a more collaborative approach to crowdsourcing.”
+“We found our niche in running design competitions on our platform that used gamification, prize money and community guiding to drive a more collaborative approach to crowdsourcing.”

 How do you evaluate designers and what benefits do the top designers receive?

 “When a designer wants to join our community and have access to the projects, they must apply with their portfolio, which is standard practice for designers applying to jobs in the creative industry.
 Our talent managers evaluate the applications and assign scores based on their different skill sets.
 This allows us to invite a variety of designers with specific strengths and skills into the projects.
 We also gather an increasing pool of data including their age, gender, and place of residence, so we can pull designers with a specific demographic profile into any project, depending on the client’s needs.”

 “As a designer, once you’ve been accepted, you’ll be invited to participate in projects.
 You’ll receive a score at the end of every project you participate, which is based on clearly communicated KPI deliverables.
 Great performance is rewarded with even more invitations to projects.
 Designers participating in these projects are guaranteed a fixed payment which we’ve aligned with a German standard.
 Sometimes a client wants to continue to work directly with the individual responsible for creating their favourite idea, which is great.
 Every designer’s success story is a success for us too!”

 What would you say jovoto has brought to the design industry?